Hyderabad State (1948–1956)

-Hyderabad State was a state in Dominion and later Republic of India, formed after the accession of the State of Hyderabad into the Union on 17 September 1948.
+Hyderabad State was a state in the Dominion and later Republic of India, formed after the accession of the State of Hyderabad into the Union on 17 September 1948.
 It existed from 1948 to 1956.
+Hyderabad State comprised present day Telangana, Marathwada, and Hyderabad-Karnataka.

-Following the States Reorganisation Act, which implemented a linguistic reorganization of states, the Hyderabad state was dissolved.
-Its different sections were merged with Andhra State, Mysore State and Bombay State respectively.
+Following the States Reorganisation Act, which implemented a linguistic reorganisation of states, the Hyderabad state was dissolved.
+Its different regions were merged with Andhra State, Mysore State and Bombay State respectively.

-History
+Annexation

-Military Governor
+Following the Nizam's forces surrender on September 17, 1948, a military government headed by Major General J. N. Chaudhuri who led Operation Polo was established.
+A firman was issued by the Nizam on November 24, 1949 wherein he accepted henceforth the Indian Constitution to be applicable to the State of Hyderabad.
+The Instrument of Accession was signed by the Nizam on January 25, 1950.
+Later the next day, as India became a Republic on January 26, Nizam took over as the Raj Pramukh.